arimue/PlanetScope_landslide_tracking/tutorial/Tutorial2_Offset_Tracking_L3B.md

 dmaps = asp.correlate_asp_wrapper(amespath, matches, sp_mode = 2, corr_kernel = 35, prefix_ext = "_L3B")
 ```

 Running this will take a moment, depending on the number of image pairs and correlation parameters you used.
-Subpixel mode 2 (Bayes EM weighting) produces best results but takes longest.
-Use subpixel mode 3 for a trade-off between runtime and accuracy.
-Subpixel mode 1 (parabola fitting) should only be used for a rough overview - the measurements are not precise.
+Sub-pixel mode 2 (Bayes EM weighting) produces best results but takes longest.
+Use sub-pixel mode 3 (simple affine correlator) for a trade-off between runtime and accuracy.
+Sub-pixel mode 1 (parabola fitting) should only be used for a rough overview - the measurements are not precise.
 When it is done, the function will return a list of filenames of the newly generated disparity maps.
 You will find them in the same directory as your image data in a subfolder called `disparity_maps`.
 Filtered disparity maps are 3-band GeoTIFF files with the first band representing the displacement in East-West direction (dx), the second band North-South (dy), and the third a good pixel mask.
 Files are named after the following convention: `[id_img1]_[id_img2][prefix_ext]-F.tif`.
 The prefix extension will by default be empty, however, I can recommend to give some meaningful name, so you know which data were correlated.
 Here are the offset-tracking results for an exemplary image pair:
 <img src='./figures/disp_map.png'>

 ## Step 4: Apply polynomial fit

 As you can see, the disparity map still contains systematic erroneous displacement signals related to stereoscopic effects and ramp errors.
 To mitigate these, you can apply a polynomial fit.
 All necessary functions are stored under `optimization_functions.py`.
-The apply_polyfit() function support fitting of of polynomials (orders 1-3) based on X and Y grid positions:
+The `apply_polyfit()` function support fitting of of polynomials (orders 1-3) based on X and Y grid positions:

 ``` python
 import optimization_functions as opt